2012 Summer Olympics: Public transport

 TfL defined a network of roads leading between venues as the Olympic Route Network; roads connecting all of the Olympic venues located within London.
 Many of these roads also contained special "Olympic lanes" marked with the Olympic ringsreserved for the use of Olympic athletes, officials, and other VIPs during the Games.
 Members of the public driving in an Olympic lane were subject to a fine of £130.
 Additionally, London buses would not include roads with Olympic lanes on their routes.
 Concerns were expressed at the logistics of spectators travelling to the events outside London.
 In particular, the sailing events at Portland had no direct motorway connections, and local roads are heavily congested by tourist traffic in the summer.
 However, a £77 million relief road connecting Weymouth to Dorchester was built and opened in 2011.
-Some £16 million was put aside for the rest of the improvements.
+Some £16 million was put aside for the rest of the active travel improvements.

 TfL created a promotional campaign and website, Get Ahead of the Games, to help provide information related to transport during the Olympics and Paralympics.
 Through the campaign, TfL also encouraged the use of cycling as a mode of transport.
 A temporary terminal was created at Heathrow Airport to be used by 10,100 departing athletes after the Games.
 Up to 35% more bags than normal were expected on 13 August, which was predicted to be the busiest day in the airport's history, according to Nick Cole, head of Olympic and Paralympic planning at Heathrow.